On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Non-Autonomous Iteration

-which shows in particular that as for classical polynomial Julia sets, there will be a \emph{basin at infinity at time $m$}, denoted $\Am$ on which all points escape to infinity under iteration.
-Such a radius will be called an {\it escape radius} for the bounds $d$, $K$, $M$.
-Note that the maximum principle shows that just as in the classical case (see \cite{CG}), there can be only one component on which $\infty$ is a normal limit function and so the sets $\Am$ are completely invariant in the sense given in Theorem \ref{completelyinvariant}.
+which shows in particular that, as for classical polynomial Julia sets, there will be a \emph{basin of infinity at time $m$}, denoted $\Am$ on which all points escape locally uniformly to infinity under iteration.
+Such a radius will be called an \emph{escape radius} for the bounds $d$, $K$, $M$.
+Note that the maximum principle shows that just as in the classical case (see \cite{CG}), there can be only one component on which $\infty$ is a limit function and so the sets $\Am$ are completely invariant in the sense given in Theorem \ref{completelyinvariant}.

 The complement of $\Am$ is called the {\it filled Julia set} at time $m$ for the sequence $\Pm$ and is denoted by $\Km$.
-As above, the same argument using Montel's theorem as in the classical case shows that $\partial \Km = \Jm$ (see \cite{CG}).
+The same argument using Montel's theorem as in the classical case then shows that $\partial \Km = \Jm$ (see \cite{CG}).
+In view of the existence of the escape radius above we have the following obvious result which we will use in proving our main result (see Theorem \ref{thetheorem} below).

+\begin{proposition} If $V$ is an open connected set for which there exists a subsequence $\{m_k\}_{k=1}^\infty$ such that the sequence of forward images $\{Q_{m_k}(V)\}_{k=1}^\infty$ is uniformly bounded, then $V$ is contained in a bounded Fatou component for $\Pm$. \end{proposition}

-\subsection{The Schlicht Class}
+\section{The Schlicht Class}

-The \textit{Schlicht} class of functions, commonly denoted as $\mathcal{S}$, is the set of univalent functions defined on the unit disk such that, for all $f \in \calS$, we have $f(0)=0$ and $f'(0)=1$.
+The \textit{Schlicht} class of functions, commonly denoted by $\mathcal{S}$, is the set of univalent functions defined on the unit disk such that, for all $f \in \calS$, we have $f(0)=0$ and $f'(0)=1$.
 This is a classical class of functions for which many useful results are known.
-By rescaling, one can often apply these results to an arbitrary univalent function, making the knowledge of this class quite useful in practice.
+A common and useful technique is to use scaling or conformal mapping to apply results for $\mathcal{S}$ to arbitrary univalent functions defined on arbitrary domains (see for example Theorem \ref{abitmore} below).